Pelosi urges Democratic unity amid Sanders’ campaign surge

 “Bernie Sanders just adds fuel to that fire,” Luria said.

-She has endorsed Biden, but had praise for former New York Mayor Mike Bloomberg, calling them politicians who “build bridges rather than break them down.”
+She has endorsed Biden but had praise for former New York Mayor Mike Bloomberg, calling both of them politicians who “build bridges rather than break them down.”

 Hoping to propel Biden’s lagging candidacy in a state he has pledged to win, the No. 3 House Democrat, Rep. Jim Clyburn of South Carolina, an influential leader and the highest-ranking African American in Congress, announced his endorsement on Wednesday.

-Note: This story has been corrected to show that Super Tuesday is on March 3, not March 2.